So you want to write a book? Learn how to start writing a book for beginners and become a published author with these 7 steps to writing a book.

 4. Write an outline or plot

 If you’re writing fiction, it’s important to start out with a plot and learn how to write a novel outline.
-If you are writing a non-fiction book, such as a how-to guide, be sure to create an outline to follow.
+If you are writing a non-fiction book, such as a how-to guide, you also need to create an outline to follow.

 Of course, it is important to get your thoughts on paper or on your computer, but a clear and solid plot is an important component of writing a book that will get published.

-Books that are poorly written are not likely to get published or become bestsellers.
+Books that are poorly written or don’t have a clear structure are not likely to get published or become bestsellers.
 But you can definitely improve your writing skills and get the writing skills training you need to become a bestselling author.

 5. Edit and proofread